Cooperative Intelligent transport systems

 Certain C-ITS solutions may be suited for some types of models but not for others.
 Manufacturers implement technical solutions and optional features according to their vehicles’ needs, within a competitive business environment, ensuring that core functions and interoperability are preserved.
 The industry is also committed to guarantee that safety related C-ITS are interoperable between motorcycles and other vehicles.

-C-ITS equipped motorcycles will soon hit the European roads, but in order to ensure market uptake it is essential to complete ongoing standardisation activities, validation and field operational tests.
+C-ITS equipped motorcycles will soon be available in Europe, but in order to ensure market uptake it is essential to complete ongoing standardisation activities, validation and field operational tests.
 Cooperation with other players, including the automotive sector, infrastructure organisations and public authorities, especially with regard to investments in infrastructure and the deployment of a clear legal framework.

 Cooperating with stakeholders in the field of C-ITS

-ACEM works with stakeholders to ensure the successful deployment of C-ITS solutions in many ways.
-The industry actively participated in the European Platform for the Deployment of C-ITS, as well as in the newly established Single Platform for open road testing and pre-deployment of cooperative, connected, automated and autonomous mobility (CCAM) to make sure that motorcycles are considered in the pre-deployment scenarios.
+ACEM works with stakeholders to ensure the successful deployment of ITS solutions in many ways.
+The industry actively participated in the European Platform for the Deployment of C-ITS, as well as in the Single Platform for open road testing and pre-deployment of cooperative, connected, automated and autonomous mobility to make sure that motorcycles are considered in the pre-deployment scenarios.

-Between 2014 and 2017, some OEMs participated in the European project I_HeERO, to investigate how an eCall system for motorcycles would work.
+Between 2014 and 2017, a group of ACEM members participated in the European project I_HeERO, to investigate how an eCall system for motorcycles would work.
 The I_HeERO project concluded that an eCall for two- and three-wheeled vehicles significantly differs from the one used in passenger cars.
-The project also defined the minimum requirements for a motorcycle-specific eCall system, embedded in the vehicle.
+The project therefore defined the minimum requirements for a motorcycle-specific eCall system, embedded in the vehicle.

 On the basis of I_HeERO project recommendations, the industry worked together with public authorities to adapt the existing CEN standards.
 As a result, CEN/TS 17249-5 (“eCall for UNECE Category L1 and L3 powered two-wheeled vehicles”) and the CEN/TS 17249-6 (“eCall for UNECE Category L2, L4, L5, L6 and L7 tricycles and quadricycles”) were published in 2018.

-Therefore, automated systems should significantly improve the detection rate of motorcycles.
-Statements such as, “the system may not detect small vehicles like motorcycles”, that can be found nowadays in some driver handbooks, are simply not acceptable from a safety point of view.
+Therefore, automated systems should strive to improve the detection rate of motorcycles.
+Statements such as, “the system may not detect small vehicles like motorcycles”, that can still be found in some driver handbooks, are simply not acceptable from a safety point of view.

-Vehicles of automation level 3, expected to be introduced in the near future, will have to be able to recognise the complex manoeuvres commonly undertaken by motorcycles in ordinary traffic (e.g. lane utilisation, lean for cornering, lane splitting and weaving in traffic, etc.).
+Vehicles of automation level 3, will have to be able to recognise the complex manoeuvres commonly undertaken by motorcycles in ordinary traffic (e.g. lane utilisation, lean for cornering, lane splitting and weaving in traffic, etc.).
 Regardless of their degree of automation, passenger cars and other vehicles must be able to recognise motorcycles and their inherent complex manoeuvres and react accordingly.

 Moreover, both the car and motorcycle industries must learn from each other and continue to cooperate in order to increase safety for all road users.
 A good example of this cooperation is the MUSE project, implemented in 2019 by UTAC-CERAM.
 ACEM was involved in this initiative which defined specifications that a target must meet to be considered representative of motorcycles.
 The project also developed testing tools for the evaluation of the sensors’ performance and testing protocols.